Shivam0311Pandey/search/README.md

 Find pages with… “all these words:”,
 Find pages with… “this exact word or phrase:”,
 Find pages with… “any of these words:” and
-Find pages with… “none of these words:”
+Find pages with… “none of these words:”.